This blog post was updated for content on October 20. 2020. Existing comments have not been modified or removed.

-When excess fluid accumulates on or around the knee joint, it swells.
-Doctors call it an effusion and some people call it water on the knee.
-Sometimes, the swelling and the pain that comes with it will go away with some treatment at home.
-Other times, a doctor will need to treat it.
+Knee swelling occurs when excess fluid accumulates on or around the knee joints.
+Doctors call this an effusion, and some people call it water on the knee.
+Sometimes, swelling (and the pain that accompanies it) will go away with home treatments.
+Other times, it may require visiting a doctor for medical treatment.

 Symptoms of a Swollen Knee